What is Liberal Arts and what makes Liberal Arts at Warwick different?

 - Meta-cognitive skills such as: planning how to approach a learning task and identifying the appropriate strategies to solve a problem; and

-- The ability to use methodologies from sociology, visual cultures, art, history, English studies and cultural studies to analyse a range of sources in cultural and historical perspective.
+- The ability to use and combine a range of methodologies in order to analyse sources in cultural and historical perspective.

 A 3,000-word research project accounts for 55% of the module mark.